DarkPacks/moddertools/docs/modpack-dev.md

 - [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) is a Symlink tool allowing you to use MultiMC as your modpack launcher but still use GDLauncher or Curseforge to easily update mods.
 [Click here for more information](/sym-link)

+- [Datapack Generator](https://misode.github.io/) this site will help create datapacks in the correct file structure and syntax.
+Datapack are extremely powerful and a great tool to learn when making maps and packs

 ## Sites to use for mods

 - [Curseforge](https://www.curseforge.com/minecraft/mc-mods){:target="\_blank"}